We Asked the World's Best Chefs to Solve Our Every Thanksgiving Dinner Dilemma—and Wow, Did They Deliver

 You Can’t Clean Your Copper

 A mix of equal parts flour and salt, with enough vinegar to make a paste, is the most effective copper cleaner.
-Every time you wash your copper, says chef Anita Olivarez Eisenhauer, a lecturing instructor at the Culinary Institute of America, in Hyde Park, New York, apply the paste to the outside and the interior of the pot and let it sit for 10 minutes.
+Every time you wash your copper, says chef Anita Olivarez Eisenhauer, a lecturing instructor at the Culinary Institute of America, in Hyde Park, N.Y., apply the paste to the outside and the interior of the pot and let it sit for 10 minutes.
 Rinse it with hot water, then dry with a cloth.
-“It will make the copper shine and help release any bacteria or grease that seeped into the metal when it was hot.”
+“It will make the copper shine and help release any bacteria or grease that seeped into the metal when it was hot," she says.

 Your Cookies Fall Flat